 Money market accounts

 - Limited transactions.
 Since money market accounts are a type of savings account, transactions are limited to six withdrawals monthly, with fees or penalties for going over.
+However, some banks have temporarily waived this policy due to coronavirus, so check with your provider.

 - High minimums.
 You’ll need to deposit a minimum of $2,500 to $10,000 to tap into the higher rates money market accounts offer.